msashish/dbconnect/README.md

 Spin up a database based on configuration.
 By default uses sqlite however you can configure other database (refer to /config/)

-Tests for CI is done @ https://travis-ci.org/msashish/dbconnect
+Automatic tests for CI is done @ https://travis-ci.org/msashish/dbconnect

 # App Structure